RhoInc/open-source-handbook/releases/README.md

   3. Make any updates to examples (or creates a new example to demonstrate new functionality and add it to the wiki).
   4. If there is a build process (like the once described [here](https://github.com/RhoInc/webcharts-wrapper-boilerplate/wiki)), make sure it is fully executed.
   5. If the package is being tracked via NPM, publish the new version following these steps:
-   1. Confirm that you have the latest version of the repo checked out on your computer
+   1. Confirm that you have the latest version of the repo checked out on your computer.
-   2. Using a shell, browse to the root directory for the repo
+   2. Using a shell, browse to the root directory for the repo.
-   3. Login to npm via npm adduser --always-auth (at Rho use the rhographics username and password)
+   3. Login to npm via npm adduser --always-auth (at Rho use the rhographics username and password).
-   4. Confirm that the package.json file is up to date (especially the version field)
+   4. Confirm that the package.json file is up to date (especially the version field).
-   5. Publish the package by typing npm publish
+   5. Publish the package by typing npm publish.
-  6. Reviews the draft release notes, and update as needed, and publish the release.
+  6. Review the draft release notes, update as needed, and publish the release.
-  7. Save a snapshot of the new version to https://graphics.rhoworld.com/src/ following the steps below (__coming soon__)
+  7. Save a snapshot of the new version to https://graphics.rhoworld.com/src/ following the steps below (__coming soon__).

 #Exceptions and Modifications
 The processes described here represent a baseline guidance for open source projects at Rho, but project teams are encouraged to customize these methods as is appropriate for a given project.
 These customizations include: